thecartercenter/nemo-docs/content/users/users.rst

          * Generate reports (only from user's |br| own submitted data).
    * - Staffer
      - Performs real-time analysis and |br| communicates with staff deployed |br| to the field.
-     - Observer privileges plus:
+     -
+         * All Enumerator privileges.
          * Generate reports from data |br| submitted by users.
          * Broadcast SMS messages to users.
    * - Coordinator
      - Designs forms/checklists, reporting |br| structures, and manages users for a |br| specific mission.
-     - Staffer privileges plus:
+     -
+         * All Staffer privileges.
          * Create option sets, questions, |br| and forms for the mission.
          * Create, edit and delete users |br| within a mission.
    * - Administrator
      - Designs standardized forms/checklists |br| and manages processes accross |br| several missions.
-     - Coordinator privileges plus:
+     -
+         * All Coordinator privileges.
          * Create new missions.
          * Create standard option sets, |br| standard questions, and standard |br| forms to be shared/imported |br| across all missions.